-Rehearing may be sought only on the grounds that the Commission committed an error of law or fact, or that new circumstances warrant a different determination.3 A petition for rehearing must separately identify and specifically explain and support each alleged error or new circumstance said to warrant rehearing.
-Pursuant to the Public Service Law (PSL), the Commission has "authority to condition ESCOs' eligibility to access utility [distribution systems] on such terms and conditions that the [Commission] determines to be just and reasonable."4 The Commission's UBPs were adopted pursuant to this authority and set forth various regulatory eligibility requirements for ESCOs to begin accessing, and to continue accessing, utility distribution systems for the purpose of selling energy services to customers.
+A petitioner seeking rehearing bears the burden of establishing that the Commission committed an error of law or fact or that new circumstances warrant a different determination.
+This burden is not satisfied unless each alleged error or new circumstance purporting to warrant rehearing is separately identified and explained by the petitioner.
+18

+Pursuant to the Public Service Law (PSL), the Commission has "authority to condition ESCOs' eligibility to access utility [distribution systems] on such terms and conditions that the [Commission] determines to be just and reasonable."
+The Commission's UBPs were adopted pursuant to this authority and set forth various regulatory eligibility requirements for ESCOs to begin accessing, and to continue accessing, utility distribution systems for the purpose of selling energy services to customers.
 The Commission has authority to enforce those terms and conditions by imposing the consequences enumerated at UBP §2.D.6. on ESCOs that fail to abide by them.